Naplifye/task-from-europe-cloud/README.md

 vim ansible-playbook/ansible.cfg

 ```
-Copy mongodb files to remote server and Run docker-compose up must be changed
+The lines that start with "Copy mongodb files to remote server" and Run "docker-compose up" must be changed
 ```
 vim ansible-playbook/mongodb-deploy.yml